typicalninja/disci/README.md

 This is the monorepo for disci.js, you can find the disci package readme [here](./packages/disci/readme.md)

+All packages are in ./packages directory

+while Examples and Documentation is in ./apps directory

 # 🚀 Install

 Use any of the following commands, belonging to your package manager